GioLombardiDev/Internship/README.md

 The internship dataset is confidential and is not included in this repository.

 ## Project overview
+This project studies short-term heat-load forecasting in an operational setting, covering day-ahead and week-ahead horizons across five target series.
+Models use historical heat-load signals with exogenous weather drivers.
+In experiments, future weather covariates are treated as known (in practice replaced by weather forecasts).
+The time series were derived from project data and reworked to mimic realistic behaviour, representing different scenarios (e.g. residential areas, industrial areas, and public buildings).

-The project consisted of the following:
+Main components of the work:
 - Built reproducible end-to-end statistical and deep-learning pipelines for data preparation, training, and evaluation (Python, PyTorch, StatsForecast, Darts)
-- Benchmarked statistical, traditional machine-learning, and deep-learning approaches (eg SARIMAX, XGBoost, LSTM, TFT)
+- Benchmarked statistical, traditional machine-learning, and deep-learning approaches (e.g. SARIMAX, XGBoost, encoder--decoder LSTM, TFT)
-- Applied rigorous validation (rolling cross-validation, residual diagnostics, bootstrap-based significance testing)
+- Applied an operationally realistic and rigorous validation protocol (rolling cross-validation, residual diagnostics, and Circular Block Bootstrap significance testing)
 - Conducted a focused literature review on time-series forecasting with exogenous drivers, Bayesian optimisation, and evaluation protocols

 ## Modelling approaches and benchmarks